 - Click Here to See My Full List of the Best Rowing Machines on a Budget

 My Final Thoughts on These Machines

 Noise is a valid concern for some situations, and for really quiet rowing machines, we recommend a magnetic type like the Stamina Avari.
 It is an awesome rower for overall fitness, flexibility, and cardiovascular health.

 However, if you need to step up your training and can put up with a bit of noise, you’ll never go wrong with Concept2 Model D. It produces a rhythmic kind of noise, which incidentally is a good way to tell whether you’re slowing down or going fast.
 Stamina ATS Air Rower 1405, on the other hand, is a highly efficient indoor rower with a very competitive price tag.

-We have carefully chosen these three pieces of exercise equipment from different points of the price spectrum.
+We have carefully chosen these five pieces of exercise equipment from different points of the price spectrum.
 Hopefully, this article has made it easier for you to find the ergometer that’s perfect for your requirements and budget.

 Frequently Asked Questions:

 Absolutely!
 Some people call these the “silent machine” since they can be used in the same room as somebody watching TV without disturbing them.
 Magnets control their resistance and magnets are quiet, so the machine never gets noisy even if you increase the resistance levels and make them higher.

 If noise is your top priority, you are better going with a magnetic rower than an air rower.
 Air rowers are a little noisier than a magnetic rower.
 That said, it depends on how much noise you can tolerate?
 You would still be able to listen to music during your workout and hear it just fine, it’s just that with an air rower you might disturb a sleeping roommate.